Training tools for developing great people skills.

 Empathetic listening means putting yourself in the shoes of the speaker in an attempt to fully understand their message.
 This involves attentively listening to their feelings, concerns, wants, and needs, and making it clear to them that you have heard everything they have to say and will respond in an appropriate and sympathetic manner.

-As a leader, it’s important to listen to and respect the opinions of your employees, even when they disagree with you.
-When an employee comes to you with a dissenting opinion, hear them out and try to understand their point of view.
+It’s also important that you listen to and respect the opinions of others, even when they disagree with you.
+When someone comes to you with a dissenting opinion, hear them out and try to understand their point of view.
 Even if you’re not able to reach an agreement, it’s important to ensure the employee feels as though their opinion is respected and not easily dismissed.

 Reflection

 Reflection is an active listening technique that helps you convey your understanding of what the speaker is telling you.
-It involves occasionally paraphrasing the speaker’s key points to make it clear that you have heard and understood what they’ve said so far.
+Reflective listening involves hearing and understanding what the other person is saying through nonverbal cues – appropriate facial expressions and eye contact are great ways to show you’re listening – and occasionally paraphrasing the speaker’s key points to make it clear that you have heard and understood what they’ve said so far.

 Paying attention to the speaker is the primary aspect of active listening.
 Don’t cut people off.
-Instead, let them finish speaking, and give them a little bit of time before responding to let them add anything that they may have forgotten.
+Instead, keep an open mind and let them finish speaking.
+You can also give them a little bit of time before responding to let them add anything that they may have forgotten.
 Always be respectful and pay attention to your own body language to ensure you aren’t coming off as impatient or distracted.

 Clarifying